stinagus/stinagus/README.md

 ### 👩‍🎓 Engineering Mathematics Student @ KTH

 This is where I experiment and learn during my spare time, apart from work and studies.
-I’m enjoy topics as:
+I enjoy topics as:

 - 🤖 **Machine Learning (ML)**
 - 📊 **Data Science**